-To restore the favourable conservation condition of European dry heaths in Carlingford Mountain SAC, which is defined by the following list of attributes and targets:
+To restore the favourable conservation condition of European dry heaths in Croaghaun/Slievemore SAC, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Habitat area Hectares Area increasing, subject to natural processes Carlingford Mountain SAC was surveyed as part of the National Survey of Upland Habitats (NSUH; see Roche et al., 2014 and Perrin et al., 2014).
-European dry heaths was mapped in detail for the SAC and the total area of the qualifying habitat stated by Roche et al. (2014) is 1,073.3ha.
-It is the most extensive Annex I habitat, covering 34.6% of the SAC.
-Roche et al. (2014) report obvious losses of habitat since 1995 of approximately 0.43ha.
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Croaghaun/Slievemore SAC was surveyed as part of the National Survey of Upland Habitats (NSUH; see Roche et al., 2014 and Perrin et al., 2014).
+European dry heaths was mapped in detail and the total area of the qualifying habitat as stated by Roche et al. (2014) is 301.7ha, covering 8.6% of the SAC.
+Roche et al. (2014) report no net loss of area of the habitat in the SAC since 1995.
 Further information can be found in Roche et al. (2014).
-Further details on this and the following attributes can be found in the Slieve Mish Mountains SAC conservation objectives supporting document for upland habitats where a summary of the mapping methodology and a brief discussion of restoration potential are also presented Habitat distribution Occurrence No decline, subject to natural processes.
-See map 3 Dry heath was recorded by Roche et al. (2014) as the dominant habitat throughout Carlingford Mountain SAC.
+Further details on this and the following attributes can be found in the Croaghaun/Slievemore SAC conservation objectives supporting document for upland habitats where a summary of the mapping methodology is also presented Habitat distribution Occurrence No decline, subject to natural processes.
+See map 4 Dry heath was recorded by Roche et al. (2014) throughout Croaghaun/Slievemore SAC, notably around the summit of Slievemore, on the very high and steep western slopes of Tonacroaghaun and at the low-lying land at Saddle Head.
 See Roche et al. (2014) for further information.
 A summary of the mapping methodology is presented in the uplands supporting document Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil pH and nutrient status within natural ranges See the uplands supporting document for further details Community diversity Abundance of variety of vegetation communities Maintain variety of vegetation communities, subject to natural processes Roche et al. (2014) recorded four different dry heath communities within this SAC.
 Data on the abundance of these communities is reproduced in the uplands supporting document.
 Further information on the vegetation communities associated with this habitat is presented in Perrin et al. (2014).
-See also the Irish Vegetation Classification (Perrin, 2017; www.biodiversityireland.ie/projects/ivc-classification-explorer) Vegetation composition: lichens and bryophytes Number of species at a representative number of 2m x 2m monitoring stops Number of bryophyte or non-crustose lichen species present at each monitoring stop at least three, excluding Campylopus and Polytrichum mosses Attribute and target based on Perrin et al. (2014).
+See also the Irish Vegetation Classification (Perrin, 2017; www.biodiversityireland.ie/projects/ivc-classification- explorer/) Vegetation composition: lichens and bryophytes Number of species at a representative number of 2m x 2m monitoring stops Number of bryophyte or non-crustose lichen species present at each monitoring stop at least three, excluding Campylopus and Polytrichum mosses Attribute and target based on Perrin et al. (2014).
 See the uplands supporting document for further details Vegetation composition: number of positive indicator species Number of species at a representative number of 2m x 2m monitoring stops Number of positive indicator species present at each monitoring stop at least two Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat, which is composed of dwarf shrubs, is presented.
 See the uplands supporting document for further details Vegetation composition: cover of positive indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of positive indicator species at least 50% for siliceous dry heath and 50- 75% for calcareous dry heath Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat, which is composed of dwarf shrubs, is presented.
 See the uplands supporting document for further details Vegetation composition: dwarf shrub composition Percentage cover at a representative number of 2m x 2m monitoring stops Proportion of dwarf shrub cover composed collectively of bog-myrtle ( Myrica gale ), creeping willow ( Salix repens ) and western gorse ( Ulex gallii ) is less than 50% Attribute and target based on Perrin et al. (2014).
 See the uplands supporting document for further details